tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 ![rotor blade with C-O mesh](https://user-images.githubusercontent.com/10886837/44048498-81ce502c-9eff-11e8-9084-bd358fb8d79b.png)

-- The aspect ratio of grid cells is usually 1:3 (Horizontal to vertical grid cells)

 ##### b) Ocean:
 - Typical grid types for coastal applications use Arakawa C-grids.
 Because the water level is varying, one has to resolve that and there is a method known as sigma coordinate system that allows for vertical layers to change dynamically.
 There are various flavors of sigma coordinate systems depending on what one is trying to resolve- free water surface, boundary layer at the bottom of the ocean etc.